• SearchSearch

-Hue vacations are rarely part of a family’s Southeast Asia short list, but there’s arguably no better place to delve into the country’s tangled history than this small city perched right in the middle of Vietnam‘s coastline.
+Hue doesn’t often make the short list for a Vietnam itinerary, but there’s arguably no better place to delve into the country’s tangled history than this small city perched halfway down the coast.
 After centuries of political tumult, Hue grabbed the limelight as the capital from 1802 to 1945; the town and its surrounding provinces would later endure some of the most brutal battles of the Vietnam War.
 Now a modern city of half a million, Hue thrives on the banks of the Perfume River, with the landmark Trang Tien Bridge connecting the old neighborhoods to the new ones.

 Two days is ample time to explore Hue, pronounced “hway.”
 Add another if you plan on a day trip farther afield, like Bach Ma National Park or the beaches on the South China Sea.
-Temples, mausoleums, pagodas and other historic monuments are the biggest highlights in town — kids may start to find these repetitive after they’ve seen a few, so it’s best to pick and choose with the help of one of our trusted kid-friendly tour guides who can put together just the right city tour of Hue for your interests.
+Temples, mausoleums, pagodas and other historic monuments are the biggest highlights in town — kids may start to find these repetitive after they’ve seen a few, so it’s best to pick and choose with the help of a trusted kid-friendly tour guide who can put together just the right city tour of Hue for your interests.
 Here’s what we enjoyed most during our recent visit.

 Things to Do in Hue, Vietnam